oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Status List Parameter

 The URI to the Status List Aggregation MAY be provided as the optional parameter `aggregation_uri` in the Status List itself as explained in[](#status-list-cbor) and [](#status-list-json) respectively.
-A Relying Party may use this link to retrieve an up-to-date list of relevant Status Lists.
+A Relying Party may use this URI to retrieve an up-to-date list of relevant Status Lists.

 ## Status List Aggregation in JSON Format

 This section defines the structure for a JSON-encoded Status List Aggregation:

 * `status_lists`: REQUIRED.
-The `status_lists` claim MUST be an array of strings, each containing an URI to a Status List (Token).
+JSON array of strings that contains URIs linking to Status List (Tokens).

 The Status List Aggregation URI provides a list of Status List URIs.
 This aggregation in JSON and the media type return SHOULD be `application/json`.
 A Relying Party can iterate through this list and fetch all Status List Tokens before encountering the specific URI in a Referenced Token.